msabrishami/isc-website-mjhp/markdowns/identification.md

 The I-94 form, traditionally a paper document given to international travelers upon their arrival in the U.S., underwent a significant change in April 2013.
 U.S. Customs and Border Protection (CBP) began automating the I-94 in an effort to streamline the entry process.
 Today, the I-94 form is primarily electronic for air and sea travelers.

-You can receive a free and online copy of your I-94 by visiting the official [CBP I-94 website](https://i94.cbp.dhs.gov/I94/#/home).
+You can receive a free and online copy of your I-94 by visiting the <a href="https://i94.cbp.dhs.gov/I94/#/home">official CBP I-94 website</a>.

 ## Student Visa Stamp